 Founded in 2014, the annual Storytellers’ Institute sponsored by the John B. Moore Documentary Studies Collaborative (MDOCS) is a five-week residency hosted at Skidmore College.
 For the month of June, the Institute welcomes its Fellows to work on independent projects and engage in an annual theme.

-The institute brings together four-five professional documentary practitioners (Visiting Fellows) and 8-10 Skidmore College students and 2 faculty members to work on personal projects and engage with the year’s theme.
+The institute brings together four-five professional documentary practitioners (Visiting Fellows) and 8-10 Skidmore College students and 1-2 faculty/staff members (by invitation) to work on personal projects and engage with the year’s theme.
 This is a unique opportunity to have a focused period of dedicated time to develop a non-fiction project, with the inspiration of a community of makers and thinkers who are pursuing similar questions and ideas in the beautiful setting of Saratoga Springs.

 All Fellows are competitively selected and work in a range of documentary mediums and practices.
 Along with an honorarium, practitioners are provided with room, board, workspace, and the opportunity to take advantage of MDOCS’ production equipment, media lab and other resources.